carlingfordcoaches-aus/SaturdayCoding/README.md

 ## 🎯 Learning Outcomes
 By the end of the project, students will:
 - Use variables, conditionals, loops, and functions
-- Manage lists, dictionaries, and simple classes
+- Manage lists, hashmaps, and JSON files!
-- Apply randomness to simulate events
+- Create a scoring algorithm
-- Use file input/output for saving and loading
+- Use file input/output for saving and loading different quizes!
 - Plan and test code iteratively
 - Write and debug readable, modular programs